e-cathy/mdsd-25/Refactoring.md

 # Exercise 1b: Refactoring and design decisions

-Refactoring steps to increase metamodel quality and initial design decisions:
+Initial design decisions and refactoring steps to increase the metamodel quality:

 1. **Model void as empty return type**
 To be able to use the same abstract class Type for parameters and return type of signatures, a return